KalaKit/KalaServer/readme.md

 KalaServer is a lightweight C++ 20 library for Windows that allows you to make an HTTP server locally for websites using Windows sockets.

+# Future plans

+- MIME Types
+- Threading (new thread per user)
+- Range Requests and persistent connections (for large media or when serving multiple assets)

 # Prerequisites (when compiling from source code)

 - Visual Studio 2022 (with C++ CMake tools and Windows 10 or 11 SDK)